Metamathematics of Algorithmic Composition: Methods of Algorithmic Composition

-Hiller and Isaacson's \emph{Illiac Suite} \parencite{illiacsuite} is the first piece of what can unambiguously be called computer music, and it is an algorithmic composition assembled using a toolkit of stochastic note generators and music transformation functions, as detailed in their book \emph{Experimental Music} \parencite{hiller}.
+Hiller and Isaacson's \emph{Illiac Suite} \citep{illiacsuite} is the first piece that is unambiguously computer music.
+The suite is an algorithmic composition assembled using a toolkit of stochastic note generators and music transformation functions, as detailed in \emph{Experimental Music} \citep{hiller}.
 This can be called the \emph{toolkit approach} to algorithmic composition.
 The composer programs a chain of generators, including random variables, and transformations, including serial transformations, to produce a chunk of music.
 The chunks can then be edited by hand.
 Multiple chunks can be assembled into a composition by hand.
-The toolkit approach lives on in contemporary software systems such as Open Music \parencite{OpenMusic}, Common Music \parencite{CommonMusic, musx}, and many others.
-This is to date the most successful and widely used method of algorithmic composition.
+The toolkit approach lives on in contemporary software systems like Open Music \citep{OpenMusic}, Common Music \citep{CommonMusic, musx}, and many others.
+This is to date the most widely used method of algorithmic composition.